fernandoocampo/filtering-matches/README.md

     * if maximum value is set and minimum not, the service searches from the minimum configured default value until the given maximum value.

 * The service is in charge to validate the input data.
 The search parameters will be validated in the service layer.

 * The service with one node and just a node in the database are enough to support the current number of transactions.

 * The database used in this service hypotetically is a robust.

 * I assume that incontact filter means all those users that are contacts of the inquirer user.
     * Then for this filter I will match all objects which contacts_exchanged is greater than 1.

 * I assume that the user json structure required a little modification to increase the performance on distance searching.
     * The IT team decided to add an array for localization on city attribute and it will has the form: loc: [lon,lat] .

 * I assume that for distance filter if user doesn't give all the data required for localization, the service ignores this filter.

 * I assume that the service is in a DMZ (DeMilitarized Zone) and it allows connection from any server.

+* I assume that the client captures the user geo position to calculate the distance where the service must start to search.

+* I assume that the service should not validate if the latitude and longitude are valid values.